innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

 Jo : is : course manager
 ```

 At the next level of complexity, we might want to draw some conclusions about multiple facts.
-Suppose, for example, that we wish to identify people who have "engaged" with the forums.
+Suppose, for example, that we wish to identify people who have ‘engaged’ with the forums.
 We might define such people as people who have read a forum post and who have posted to a forum.

 ```python
 %%assert_facts -r RULESET_3